What is smuggling of persons in Texas?

 - The person smuggled is under 18 years old;

-- You smuggle people for money;
+- You transport people for money;

 - You carry a gun during the crime or have a gun in the car;

 What are the penalties for smuggling of persons in Texas?
+[For cases that happened before February 6, 2024]

 Tex.
 Pen.
 Code | Felony Type | Aggravating Facts | Penalty | Fine |